movanet/Published/Environmental Licensing in Indonesia.md

 ### Definitions

 Amdal (EIA) is an assessment of significant environmental impacts from a planned business or activity, used as a prerequisite for decision-making and included in business licenses or government approvals.
+(For discussion on EIA history and implementation see: [[Environmental Impact Assessment -- History, Rationale, and Implementation]])

 UKL-UPL is a set of environmental management and monitoring processes, used as a prerequisite for decision-making and included in business licenses or government approvals.

 SPPL is a commitment statement by the business or activity's responsible party to conduct environmental management and monitoring.

 ### This regulation outlines